Table of Contents[Hide][Click to Show]

 So treating a fever with meds to bring it down gives free license to the virus or bacteria to spread in an unrestrained manner.
 And don’t panic if your child’s temperature gets to 102-103 °F/ 38-39 °C – this is actually the ideal range for a fever.

 I can’t tell you how many times my children have spiked a beautiful fever of about 102-103 °F for a few hours with no other symptoms whatsoever.

 When the fever resolved, the illness was over.
 No cough, no rash, sinus congestion, no nothing.
 Just a fever and that’s it.
 I can almost guarantee that if I had forcibly brought the fever down with meds, they would have gotten a secondary illness on top of the fever.
 Probably a cough or sinus congestion would have quickly appeared morphing from an afternoon of chills and discomfort into a two week ordeal with a trip to the doctor and prescription meds.

 Treating a Fever With No Meds

 I find that holding your child is the best home remedy for fever.
 When they are feverish, they want to be with you.
 Put on a light robe and crash on the couch with your child and hold her for hours if you need to.
 If you let the fever go and just let the child’s body do what it is trying to do, the fever won’t last very long — just a few hours.

 You can take their temperature if you want to, but it is not necessary.
 Put your lips on your child’s forehead, and if the child seems hot, you know she has a fever.
-I can tell within a half a degree what the temperature is using this method with no thermometer required (which children typically find distressing to use when they are ill anyway).
+I can tell within a half a degree what the temperature is using this method with no thermometer required.
+Many children find it distressing to use a thermometer when they are ill anyway.
 My dad taught me this trick–he never took our temperatures.
 He knew the temperature.